• Skip to primary navigation

 What is cacio e pepe?

-Cacio e pepe is a classic Italian dish originating in Rome which translates to "cheese and pepper" in English.
+Traditional cacio e pepe is a classic Italian pasta dish originating in Rome which translates to "cheese and pepper" in English.

 Of course, this version has been veganized and in place of the Pecorino Romano, it's made using a half batch of our pumpkin seed Parmesan.

-Growing up enjoying Italian and Italian-American dishes has inspired me to veganize my favorites such as this pasta e ceci, vegan baked ziti, gluten-free vegan lasagna, vegan lentil lasagna, vegan lemon risotto and these Impossible Burger meatballs.
+Growing up enjoying Italian and Italian-American dishes has inspired me to veganize my favorites such as this pasta e ceci, vegan baked ziti, vegan lasagna, vegan lemon risotto and these Impossible Burger meatballs.

-This veganized cacio e pepe is the type of dish that will impress but at the same time, is incredibly easy to make in under 30 minutes.
+This veganized cacio e pepe is one of those pasta dishes that will impress but at the same time, is incredibly easy to make in under 30 minutes.

 But shhh...you don't have to tell anyone. 😉